Topology and adjunction in promise constraint satisfaction: Adjunction

 \subsection{Adjunction in CSPs}

-The standard reductions that are used in, and fully captured by, the algebraic approach to the CSP are based on (a specific notion of) gadget replacement.
-We now show that any such reduction is in fact a left adjoint, the corresponding right adjoint is given by the function of taking a \emph{pp-power}.
+The algebraic approach to the CSP studies certain constructions on templates of CSPs called \emph{pp-powers}, and it asserts that if $\rel A$ is a pp-power of $\rel B$ then there is a log-space reduction from $\CSP(\rel A)$ to $\CSP(\rel B)$.
+This reduction is a function from instances of $\CSP(\rel A)$ to $\CSP(\rel B)$ computable in log-space that we call a \emph{gadget replacement}.
+In fact, any such reduction is a left adjoint to the corresponding pp-power construction.
 We present the notions simplified for digraphs and refer to \cite[Section 3.1]{BKW17} for more background.
+We will use the constructions from Example~\ref{ex:walk-power} as a running example in this subsection.

 Both functions are parameterised by a \emph{gadget} or a~\emph{primitive positive formula} (a \emph{pp-formula}), thus giving a reduction for each gadget.
-A~\emph{digraph pp-formula} (or \emph{digraph gadget}) is a logical formula $\phi(x_1,\dots,x_n,y_1,\dots,y_n)$ of the form
+A~\emph{digraph gadget formula} of arity $n$ is a logical formula $\phi(x_1,\dots,x_n,y_1,\dots,y_n)$ of the form